 The land really begins to change once I drop south to Cincinnati and cross the river into Kentucky.
 On the earlier trips, I usually drove past Louisville to Lexington where I spent the night with a favorite aunt and uncle, both gone now.
 The landscape around Lexington is striking–lush green fields with stark black barns and endless black or white fencing enclosing gorgeous horses.
 The horses never seemed to be still as I drove past.
 They whirled and streaked across the field, seemingly for the pure joy of movement.

 South of Lexington, the landscape changes even more drastically with jutting walls of rock enclosing the Interstate.
 Steep hills create deep valleys.
 In this part of the country, the names of towns are familiar from my childhood.
-In Kentucky, I drive past Barbourville where my grandparents had a small farm on Stony Fork Creek, and my grandfather farmed and mined coal.
-Next comes Corbin, Kentucky where another aunt and uncle lived when I was a small child.
+In Kentucky, I drive past Barbourville, where my grandparents had a small farm on Stony Fork Creek where my grandfather farmed and mined coal.
+Next comes Corbin, Kentucky, where another aunt and uncle lived when I was a small child.
 For me today, Corbin is home to the cemetery where family are buried, first my grandparents, then my sister, and finally the aunt and uncle from Lexington.
 I stop by sometimes to say hello though their spirits are long gone.

-Once across the mountains, I was home.
+Once across the mountains, I would be home.
 My family lived in the western edge of two valleys that join to form the basin where Asheville sits, ringed by mountains.
-We lived in a community about ten miles west of Asheville, so as soon as I was over the mountains, I would take one of the first exits and follow familiar roads through the rural community of Candler.
+We lived in a community about ten miles west of the Asheville city limits, so as soon as I was over the mountains, I would take one of the first exits and follow familiar roads through the rural community of Candler.
 When I made the turn onto Justice Ridge Road, across the valley from Mt.
 Pisgah, I was home.
-The return road trip, short days away, would make my leaving home once again less painful.
+The return road trip, short days away, would make my leaving home once again less a little less painful.